OJP-BIT/California_House_Prediction/README.md

 4. Install Dependencies
 pip install -r requirements.txt
-If you don’t have a requirements.txt, you can create one manually:

-streamlit
-numpy
-scikit-learn

 4. Place the Model File
 Make sure the regression_model.pkl (your trained model) is in the same directory as app.py.